El Uruguay a través de un siglo.

 Balls on the ground

-Fortuyn had terminated the fairy tale of the multicultural society.
+Fortuyn attacked the fairy tale of the multicultural society, and called it a failure.
 I had believed in it or wanted to believe in it, for if there will ever be world peace, the world must unite and become one multicultural society.
-Living with people from different cultures isn’t easy.
-I should have known that, given what happened to me as a student.
+Living with people from different cultures isn’t easy, and I should have known that, given what happened to me as a student.
 Culture can be an unbridgeable gap.
 Some Fortuyn supporters seemed to anticipate civil war and hoped that it would start sooner rather than later, when the authentic white Dutch were still a majority.
 The atmosphere quickly turned grim.
 Under the guise of free speech, the sewers opened, and the rivers of hatred flooded freely into the open.
 Fortuyn’s rise made headlines in the international press because it represented a clear break with the past, occurring in what many believed was the world’s most liberal country.

 Fortuyn supporters overran the IEX message board with their vile and racist comments.
 When someone created a new account on IEX, started posting, while suggesting he was a Turkish restaurant owner with some money to invest, to test the mood, others viciously attacked him.
 Fortuyn was openly gay, and his objection to Islam was that it didn’t agree with Western liberal values.
 He further pointed out crimes committed by immigrant youth, especially those of Moroccan descent.
 Racists and bigots jumped on his bandwagon.
-However, and that was where leftists got it wrong, the movement was more than bigotry and racism.
-Tribal identities are obstacles to unity, not only internationally, but also within countries.
+However, and that was where leftists like me got it wrong, the movement was more than bigotry and racism.
 People from different cultures differ in their conduct and can harm one another, leading to a struggle over societal rules.
 A liberal society can be open to everyone as long as everyone lives by its values.
-And so, having tribalism within a country can be as problematic as the existence of nation-states.
+And also, having tribal identities within a country is as problematic as the existence of nation-states.

-A leftist poster with the avatar Kingie started a new website, BeursKings (MarketKings), with the help of.
-Danger Money.
-A small group left IEX and joined the new message board.
-I was among them.
-Had BeursKings not started, I would have remained on IEX, and I was accustomed to hostility, so it was not really a case of fleeing.
+Having lived in neighbourhoods with ethnic minorities myself, I held different views and was not willing to give up on them.
+Yet, we are spectators of history unfolding.
+Perhaps people would calm down over time, and reason would prevail.
+A leftist poster with the avatar Kingie launched a new website, BeursKings (MarketKings), with help from Danger Money, who programmed it.
+A small group left IEX and joined the new message board, including me.
 BeursKings remained in operation for several years.
-Kingie once posted several photographs of himself on the website.
+Kingie once posted photographs of himself.
 That was a shock.
 He looked like my double.
 In hindsight, that is remarkable because of his avatar name.
 Others who remained on IEX also joined the BeursKings message board.
 I was part of the so-called Leftist Church and had tried to rein in the bigotry.
 One of the IEX posters once called me ‘vicar’ for my moralising.

-This particular individual believed that he was a genius.
-A spectacular profit he had made on a semiconductor stock might have reinforced that belief.
+Somehow, I had come into his crosshairs.
+A spectacular profit he had made on a semiconductor stock might have made him think he was a genius.
 He was not the only one.
-The Dot-Com bubble had made more people believe they were geniuses, beating investment gurus like Warren Buffett.
-My investment returns have never justified such ideas, but I could write stories that people liked.
-This guy was a physicist working in a laboratory, or so he once wrote, not Dutch, but a Czech, and a relative of Franz Kafka, he once wrote.
-He thought that investment results came from ‘observing the herd and anticipating where it would go next’ rather than from luck in picking a winning stock.
-He sometimes made negative comments about me, but later praised me for identifying interest charges on money and debts as a root cause of many evils ruining this world.
-The reason remains unclear, but he seemed like a fascist to me, and the struggle against international finance and usury is part of the Nazi ideology.
+The Dot-Com bubble led some people to believe, for a while, that they were stock-market legends, beating investment gurus like Warren Buffett, until the bubble imploded.
+My investment returns have never justified those kinds of ideas, but I could write stories people liked to read.
+This guy was a physicist working in a laboratory, or so he once wrote, and a Czech, a relative of Franz Kafka, he further confided on the message board.
+He thought that his excellent investment results came from ‘observing the herd and anticipating where it would go next’ rather than from luck in picking a winning stock.
+He was eager to pick on me, but when I later returned to IEX, he praised me excessively for identifying interest charges on money and debts as a root cause of financial collapse.

 Shortly before the 2002 elections, a left-wing loner assassinated Fortuyn.
-Fortuyn had already hinted at it.
+Fortuyn had hinted at that possibility.
 If something were to happen to him, he claimed, it would be because establishment politicians had demonised him.
 The socialist-in-name-only Marcel van Dam, who lived in a luxurious mansion far away from multicultural neighbourhoods, and who had always been eager to take the moral high ground, once called Fortuyn an ‘exceptionally inferior human.’
 And so, you may ask yourself, who of the two was the most superb Nazi?
-Fortuyn gave a presentable at-your-service salute that might do well in some fascist circles, but his ‘inferior human’ remark gave Van Dam the edge.
+Fortuyn gave a presentable at-your-service salute that might go well in some fascist circles, but his ‘inferior human’ remark gave Van Dam an edge.

 Others called Fortuyn ‘extreme’ or ‘demolishing society’ because he was stirring up public sentiment.
 Fortuyn was a man of theatre, hyping the wrongs others did to him while being a jerk himself.
 The Netherlands is not a violent country.
 It was the first political assassination in 400 years, so no one saw it coming.
 The civil war didn’t arrive, but death threats to politicians have become common.
 The attitudes toward immigrants and Islam have also changed.
-Fifteen years later, the United States saw the rise of a similar leader.
+Fifteen years later, the United States saw the rise of a similar leader, and they are more alike than most people would think.

 Fortuyn’s assassin, Volkert van der Graaf, was diagnosed with Asperger’s syndrome.
 He was someone like me.
 To him, Fortuyn may have been a new Hitler on the rise.
 He feared Fortuyn would tear down Dutch society so that the weak, such as the poor and refugees, would suffer, and also animals, as he had been an animal rights activist.
 Van der Graaf drew a logical conclusion from the facts, or so he believed.
 The problem with this kind of thinking is that we don’t know the future.
 Mass immigration can destabilise a country.
 Van der Graaf had good intentions, but Fortuyn also believed he was serving the Netherlands.
 Yet, there was something evil about Fortuyn.
 I am not a trained psychologist, but Fortuyn was someone who wanted to be the centre of attention and wield power, and didn’t care about the consequences of his actions, much like Donald Trump.

-I think of Pim Fortuyn and Donald Trump as narcissistic psychopaths.
+I see Pim Fortuyn and Donald Trump as narcissistic psychopaths.
 These are not official diagnoses, but personal impressions.
 However, some psychoanalysts concluded that Fortuyn was a narcissist, possibly because of feelings of inferiority that he needed to compensate for with praise.
 It was all about him, and other people were just utensils.
 His neurotic disturbances and unresolved personality flaws made Pim Fortuyn such a powerful force.
 One psychoanalyst said, ‘Imagine if he had to go on a state visit to US President Bush.
 He would exhibit Sun King-like behaviour.’1 To Fortuyn, the US President would have been a mere extra in the Pim Fortuyn show.
-Even though the psychoanalysts didn’t raise that particular issue, Pim Fortuyn seemed to enjoy hurting other people’s feelings, so I suppose he was a psychopath as well.
+Even though the psychoanalysts didn’t raise that particular issue, Pim Fortuyn seemed to enjoy hurting other people’s feelings, making me think he was a psychopath as well.

 If you consider the characteristics of narcissistic psychopaths, you might discover they are the opposite of Asperger’s syndrome.
 I name a few: (1) thriving on chaos versus thriving in order, (2) desiring to be the centre of attention versus not wanting attention or praise, (3) manipulative and lying versus honest and forthright and (4) charming versus impolite.
 At first glance, Fortuyn and Trump seemed impolite rather than charming.
 That needs further explanation.
 First, you don’t have to check all the boxes to be autistic or a psychopath.
 And second, the impoliteness of the autistic person comes from being honest.
 By being rude, Fortuyn and Trump catered to the fear and anger of their supporters.
 They told them what they wanted to hear.
+Still, I think that Fortuyn and Trump both believed that what they were doing was necessary.
 What can make psychopaths successful as leaders is that they are willing to hurt people, which may be required to do what is necessary.
 With these words, I conclude my psychoanalysis session.

 Life went on

-Beurkings attracted a few posters who remained on IEX.
+Beurkings also attracted a few posters who remained on IEX.
 One of them, Xzorro, didn’t believe the 9/11 conspiracy theories and thought that the success of the attacks was due to the incompetence of the American authorities.
-Yet, he believed the allegations that a high-ranking Dutch Prosecution official, Joris Demmink, had had sex with underage male prostitutes and that there was a conspiracy within the Dutch government to cover it up.
-An investigative journalist and conspiracy theorist, Micha Kat, had pursued the matter relentlessly for many years.
+Yet, his conspiracy thinking went in another direction.
+He believed the allegations that a high-ranking Dutch Prosecution official, Joris Demmink, had had sex with underage male prostitutes and that there was a conspiracy within the Dutch government to cover it up.
+An investigative journalist and conspiracy theorist, Micha Kat, had pursued the matter relentlessly for years.
 In the 1990s, there had been a police investigation into possible child abuse by four high-ranking government officials.

 The investigation had collapsed after someone had leaked information.
-During raids, the police found no evidence on the suspects.
-Fred Teeven, who had led the investigation, later stated that Demmink had not been a person of interest.
-The Dutch newspaper AD claimed that Demmink had contact in the 1980s with a pimp of underage boys.
-Kat was onto something, but he was a nutter.
-Kat later claimed that children buried in a Bodegraven cemetery were the victims of Satanic child abusers, which was nonsense and easy to disprove.
+During raids, the police found no incriminating evidence on the suspects.
+Fred Teeven, who had led the investigation, later stated that Demmink had not been a person of interest in that investigation.
+The Dutch newspaper AD later claimed that Demmink had contact in the 1980s with a pimp of underage boys.
+Kat was onto something, but he was also a nutcase.
+Kat later claimed that children buried in a Bodegraven cemetery were victims of Satanic child abusers, which was nonsense and easy to disprove.
 And Kat had a conviction for making death threats to a fellow journalist.

-Gung Ho regularly posted comments about the Neoconservatives being chicken hawks, so cowards who send others to war while having done no military service themselves.
-His use of language was odd.
-He didn’t express himself as most people would.
-That made his lengthy texts amusing.
-The connection between Neoconservatism and Leninism seemed obscure.
-Like the Leninists, the Neoconservatives use Hegel’s dialectic to promote social progress via revolutions and wars.
+Gung Ho posted comments about the Neoconservatives in the Bush Administration being chicken hawks, so cowards who send others to war while having done no military service themselves.
+His use of language was odd, which made his lengthy texts amusing.
+The connection he made between Neoconservatism and Leninism seemed obscure to me at the time.
+Still, like the Leninists, the Neoconservatives use Hegel’s dialectic to promote social progress via revolutions and wars.
 The conflict between the West and Islam was their latest project, founded on the clash-of-civilisations ideology, and the Iraq War was one of its consequences.
 Traditional conservatives like Gung Ho opposed these methods.
-Fortuyn adhered to the neoconservative clash-of-civilisations ideology as well.

 There was also a psychiatrist on BeursKings.
 He had quit his job and tried to make a living by day trading.
 He posted under the name Kindval, a soccer player from the 1970s.
 He didn’t seem to like me.
-When someone attacked me personally or for my political views, he upvoted these comments.
-The day trading probably didn’t go well.
+When someone attacked me personally or for my political views, he consistently upvoted these comments.
+He was a bit edgy and irritable.
+His life as a parasite didn’t work out so well for him, and he would have to work for a living again, or so I surmised.
+I did not make those kinds of comments, so that was not the reason he disliked me.
 Once, Gung Ho went loose on him by suggesting he had psychological issues.
 I upvoted that comment.
 It was a rare occasion for me to upvote a negative comment.
-Kindval became agitated about Gung Ho’s comment, but even more about my upvote.
-It made me think that he was, as Gung Ho implied, on his way to a nervous breakdown.
+Kindval became agitated about Gung Ho’s comment, but even more about my upvote, which was particularly odd as he had done the same to me countless times before.
+That made me think that he was, as Gung Ho implied, on his way to a nervous breakdown.

 No gain without pain